EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

     }
 }
 ```
-`tracking_map` does not contain every tracker in `snitch_map` because for now it only stores "canvas" (fingerprinting) and "pixelcookieshare" tracking types.
+`tracking_map` does not contain every tracker in `snitch_map` because for now it only stores "canvas" (fingerprinting), "pixelcookieshare" and "beacon" tracking types.

 Finally, `fp_scripts` maps fingerprinter script paths to full-qualified domain names.
 We use it to [block known CDN-hosted fingerprinters](https://github.com/EFForg/privacybadger/pull/2891).